And so, the year unfortunately ended with yet another slow month. During the

-MAINL.EXE: The stage end / VS dialogue followed by the stage start screen, or the High Score menu, after some groundwork.
+MAINL.EXE: The stage end / VS dialogue followed by the stage start screen.

 OP.EXE: The game title slide-in animation, followed by the High Score menu and the Music Room.
 The latter will be done in parallel with the TH05 version.

-… or the big "Master Spark" laser, with Gengetsu's boss script afterward, …
+the big "Master Spark" laser, with Gengetsu's boss script afterward

 OP.EXE: High Score menu, followed by the Music Room.
 Will be done in parallel with TH04's version.

-MAIN.EXE: Finishing PI created quite a lot of segment splits where we could immediately continue:
+MAIN.EXE: Got quite a lot of segment splits where we could immediately continue:

 items and extends